Do You Struggle With Feelings of Hopelessness?

 I don’t want to revisit my trauma.

 Trauma can be painful to revisit, so I understand when clients don’t want to discuss it at length.
 Alternatively, you might think you’ve never experienced trauma and don’t see talking about it as an important part of overcoming your depression symptoms.
-With this in mind, I avoid dwelling on traumatic details, focusing instead on working through the personal beliefs resulting from past pain.
-Overall, trauma is an individual experience, and I’m careful to avoid traumatic triggers.
+With this in mind, I can simply having you go inside to recall traumatic details, often experiencing relief in as little as 1-5 sessions.
+Accelerated Resolution Therapy, (ART) is a SAMSHA evidence based therapy, which allows you to release physical sensations, and uncomfortable/disturbing memories quickly.
+Overall, because trauma is an individual experience every persons experience and healing path is uniquely theirs.

-Are you ready to replace negative thought patterns with self-compassion?
 Email me today to set up a free 20-minute phone consultation.
-I’ll answer any questions you might have about depression counselling in Comox, BC.
+I’ll answer any questions you might have about depression counselling in Comox, BC, or thought Canada with the use of the ZOOM platform.